 CenturyLink (Quantum Fiber) delivers substantially faster maximum speeds at 940 Mbps, compared to Xfinity's 2 Gbps.
 This speed advantage translates to better performance for bandwidth-intensive activities like 4K streaming, large file downloads, and households with numerous connected devices.
 The higher speeds provide headroom for future needs and maintain performance during peak usage times when network congestion typically impacts service quality.

 Latency—the delay between sending and receiving data—matters most for gaming, video calls, and real-time applications.
-Wired connections like fiber, cable, and DSL all deliver low latency suitable for gaming and video calls, with fiber typically providing the lowest and most consistent latency.
+Wired connections like fiber, cable, and DSL all deliver low latency suitable for gaming.
+Video calls, with fiber typically providing the lowest and most consistent latency.
 Fiber and cable connections typically deliver latency under 20ms, while satellite services may experience 500-600ms delays that affect interactive applications.

 Pricing Breakdown: Total Cost of Ownership